We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - staying still while using the ECG monitor

-- placing the sensor on an area where it can register a pulse, such as the fingers, wrist, or chest
+- placing the sensor on an area where it can register a pulse, including the fingers, wrist, or chest

 - taking measurements on dry skin